-BallStreet Trading, whose stock market-style platform offers free-to-play contests on various sporting events with $2 and $5 payouts, has dabbled in it, also.
+BallStreet Trading, whose stock-market-style platform offers free-to-play contests on various sporting events with $2 and $5 payouts, also has dabbled in it.

 But that’s currently the extent of it.
-And with less than half of the states offering sports betting and the culture of this uniquely American version of the enterprise still figuring itself out, and its potential new customers or opponents out, that’s how it figures to stay for a while.
+And with less than half of the states offering sports betting and the culture of this uniquely American version of the enterprise still figuring itself and its potential new customers or opponents out, that’s how it looks to stay for a while.

 Avello is perplexed.
 Bettors want it, he said.
 Politics is of interest to millions who may have never placed a bet before.